pakozm/lua-mapreduce/README.md

 ------------

 Copy the `mapreduce` directory to a place visible from your `LUA_PATH` environment variable.
-In the same way, in order to test the example, you need to put the `examples` directory visible through your `LUA_PATH`.
 It is possible to add the active directory by writing in the terminal:

 ```
 $ export LUA_PATH='?.lua;?/init.lua'